Property Tax Appeals

-Ben leverages his litigation experience to help taxpayers reduce their exposure to property taxes on their investments across the United States.
-Ben tailors solutions to his clients’ needs through comprehensive knowledge of valuation principles and a passion for understanding and explaining innovative appraisal techniques.
-He also collaborates with market participants, including national developers, real estate investment trusts and appraisers, to understand trends in the real estate market and clients’ businesses.
+Ben leverages his litigation experience to help property owners reduce burdensome property taxes on their investments across the United States.
+As tax assessors adopt increasingly aggressive litigation strategies, Ben defends clients’ interests through comprehensive knowledge of valuation principles and a passion for understanding and explaining innovative appraisal techniques.
+As part of Faegre Drinker’s national property tax appeal group, Ben is on the forefront of assessment disputes involving the definition of taxable property rights, the separation of real property and business value, and value-in-use versus value-in-exchange.
+He also collaborates with market participants — including national developers, real estate investment trusts, property managers and appraisers — to recognize and capitalize on trends in the real estate market.

 State and Local Tax Advocacy